Myanmar / Burma Travel Update

 It’s drafty and dark, and It feels like you’re walking around the deck of a ship.
 And there’s a good reason for that.
 The pagoda is made entirely of teak, a timber long prized in shipbuilding and boatbuilding.
 It’s held up by 267 massive posts of teak, the largest of which is 60 feet high and 9 feet in circumference.
 The floors and walls are also made of teak.
 Making this today would be prohibitively expensive even if you could still find solid teak trunks like this anymore.

-The palace grounds are now mostly gone, but besides being surrounded by rice paddies now, Bagaya Monastery is still in full working condition, albeit sparsely inhabited.
+The palace grounds are now mostly gone, but besides being surrounded by rice paddies now, Bagaya Monastery is well-word but still in working condition, albeit sparsely inhabited.
 Being constructed of wood was a curse when it came to fire, but it has proved a virtue for surviving the earthquakes like the one in 1838 that destroyed nearly all of the royal palace nearby, leaving only part of the famous leaning watchtower.